subsevenx/jekyll-subseven.io/_posts/2022-02-10-Jekyll-In-The-20s.md

 A few years ago I would've been fine writing my posts on Atom in markdown and editing the site's metadata manually.
 Nowadays I'm more keen to the idea of having pretty front-end to facilitate the process.

 I tried to look for a headless CMS solution that could help.
 I landed on NetlifyCMS.
 As far as content management goes, it ticked all my boxes.
+The only issue would be that if you wanted to use NetlifyCMS outside of Netlify, you'd need an authentication point.

+There were community scripts to help with setting up.

 ## Complexity As a Form of Exercise

 I gave myself many unseeded headaches while building this site.
 For example, making a tag and category page would be fairly easy had I used one of the many plugins that does it for you, such as [Jekyll Archives](https://github.com/jekyll/jekyll-archives).
-Deciding not to use plugins didn't come from a "I'm doing it all myself because I am an expert web dev, nyeh" mentality.
-From the very start of my interest in programming, I tended to learn better if I just jump on the deep end and try to figure it out.
+Deciding not to use plugins (at first) didn't come from a "I'm doing it all myself because I am an expert web dev, nyeh" mentality.
+From the very start of my journey in web dev, or programming as a whole, I tended to learn better if I just jumped on the deep end and tried to figure it out.
 The confusion to enlightenement pipeline, as I like to call it.

 In the past few months that has certainly been true.

 I learned how to work with GitHub actions to automate the build process.
 I learned how to set up an OAuth end point on my server to authenticate NetlifyCMS.
 I dove into modern JavaScript, web components, and how new front-ends are being built.

-It has also been terrifying because I've realized how long I've been stuck on the back-end and how much the web has changed since 2017 (which was the year I began to mainly work with WordPress) Making things from the bottom-up has been super fulfilling.
+It has also been terrifying because I realized just how long I've been stuck on the back-end and how much the web has changed since 2017 (which was the year I began to mainly professionaly work with WordPress.)
+There's no shortage of things to learn.
+For me, the overwhelming thing isn't *what* to learn, it's more "dammit, I should probably finish that project in that last stack."

+Making things from the bottom-up has been super fulfilling and I wanna keep doing it.